JetBrains/intellij-sdk-docs/tutorials/custom_language_support/go_to_symbol_contributor.md

 title: 13.
 Go To Symbol Contributor
 ---

-*A go to symbol contributor helps user to navigate to any PSI element by its name.*
+A go to symbol contributor helps the user to navigate to any PSI element by its name.

+* bullet list
+{:toc}

-### 13.1.
-Define helper method for generated PSI elements
+## 13.1.
+Define a Helper Method for Generated PSI Elements

-To specify how a PSI element looks like in the *Go To Symbol* popup window, *Structure* tool window or another components, it should implement *getPresentation* method.
+To specify how a PSI element looks like in the *Go To Symbol* popup window, *Structure* tool window or another components, it should implement `getPresentation()`.

-This means we need to define this method in our utility *com.simpleplugin.psi.impl.SimplePsiImplUtil* and regenerate the parser and PSI classes.
+This means defining this method in the utility `com.intellij.sdk.language.psi.impl.SimplePsiImplUtil` and regenerate the parser and PSI classes.
+Add the following method to `SimplePsiImplUtil`:
 ```java
 public static ItemPresentation getPresentation(final SimpleProperty element) {
     return new ItemPresentation() {